Intro to Web App Pentesting

 - a pluggable web server and CGI scanner written in Perl, using rfp’s LibWhisker to perform fast security or informational checks.

-🔬 Check HTTP Web App Scanning lab covering Web Apps scanning techniques
+🔬 Check covering Web Apps scanning techniques

 - an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.